Thursday, September 01, 2016

 Quotes from Ralph Ellison's "The Invisible Man"

 Ralph Ellison's The Invisible Man is the best English language novel I've read, IMO.
 How I've considered myself well-read this long without having read it is to my shame.
-I consider it a decolonization novel for the black people of the United States.
+I consider it a decolonization novel for black people of the United States (and hence for all other marginalized groups here).
 The unnamed narrator goes through a Ulysses-like odyssey in search of personal power and individual and collective liberation, growing and learning through each betrayal and cul-de-sac.

 In addition, the language is more clear than Melville's Moby Dick and as powerful, without Hemingway's austerity.
 I've excerpted quotes to encourage you to read the novel.
 Most of the quotes are from the first third of the novel, but that's mostly because plot elements predominate in the latter two-thirds.
 As an example, read the eulogy for Tod Clifton, whom the New York police shot and killed.